Czech Television: Former

+ČT HD was the high-definition channel from ČT, broadcasting programs from ČT1, ČT2 and ČT Sport.
+On 1 March 2012, the channel was transformed into ČT1 HD, ČT2 HD, ČT sport HD.
+From 15 November also on satellite ČT24 HD, ČT art HD, ČT :D HD.

+ČT3 broadcast programs, shows and old Czech and Slovak-produced movies. in response to the COVID-19 pandemic in order to help older generations cope with isolation.
+It was shut down on 1 January 2023.

 Station

 Television studios

-Within the framework of television, there are two television studios.
+Within the framework of Czech Television, there are two television studios.
 Television studio Brno is based in the second-largest city in the Czech Republic and was founded in 1961.
 The second studio is based in Ostrava and was founded in 1955.
 In the year 2001, the Czech government stated that TV studios have to contribute to television production in the range of at least 20% share in national television broadcasting and at least 25 minutes of regional news coverage in their area of competence.

 Charity

 Czech Television is well known for its wide contributions to many charities.
-They are mainly raising money by broadcasting many beneficial programmes.
+They are mainly raising money by broadcasting many beneficial programs.
 As an example, every year, Czech television broadcasts a beneficial evening of the well-known Czech charity organization "Centrum Paraple" where various artists perform their mostly musical performances.
 Centrum Paraple is an organization that focuses on helping people with physical handicaps.

 Education

-Czech Television is creating and broadcasting various educational and awareness-raising programmes intended for various age and interest groups.
+Czech Television is creating and broadcasting various educational and awareness-raising programs intended for various age and interest groups.
 Czech television also cooperates with various domestic high schools and universities.
-For example, this includes the provision of methodological worksheets, which are complementary to audiovisual demonstrations of television programmes.
-Regarding universities, Czech television organizes the programme ČT start which offers various workshops or even job opportunities for students who are in their final year.
+For example, this includes the provision of methodological worksheets, which are complementary to audiovisual demonstrations of television programs.
+Regarding universities, Czech television organizes the program ČT start which offers various workshops or even job opportunities for students who are in their final year.